w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 Each DB contains one or more *column families* (corresponding to tables)

-- Each column family contains a list of *row* in the form of a key-value pair
+- Each column family contains a list of *rows* in the form of a key-value pair
 - Key: unique string in the column family
 - Value: a set of *columns*

-Each column is a key-value pair itself
+Each column is a key-value pair itself.

 - Key: unique string in the row
 - Value: simple or complex (*supercolumn*)